agilepro/software-craftsmanship/docs/Protocols/error-response.md

 ## Goals

 *   This is specifically for support of a JS user interface fetching and sending data.
-Clearly server to server might use something else, I don’t know.
+Clearly server to server might use something else, I don't know.
 *   Need to fit the style where JS works asynchronously: you make a request and register a call-back function to received the response when it is ready.
 *   We want to fulfill the design goals written in “[The Purpose of Error Reporting](https://agiletribe.purplehillsbooks.com/2013/02/14/the-purpose-of-error-reporting/)“.
 Specifically, we need to be able to give enough information to allow the user to resolve the problem if there is one.
 *   We need to consider that an error message is not a simple short statement, as written in “[Gathering Error Report Information](https://agiletribe.purplehillsbooks.com/2013/02/15/gathering-error-report-information/).”
 The system will often not know precisely how to instruct the user to resolve the situation, and so need to include detailed information along with contextual information which come from different parts of the system.
 In short, you will have multiple separate messages to be taken together.